DejhaC/auto-annotated-portfolio/content/pages/index.md

     backgroundSize: full
     title: I’m a graphic designer & front-end developer who brings ideas to life.
     subtitle: >-
-      This is my info—I’m sharing it all this with ya’ll to impress you with all the hard work I’ve done in the past few years.
+      This is my info—I’m sharing all of this with you to impress you with all the hard work I’ve done in the past few years.
 Once you’re impressed, you can continue to scroll down to see more details and credentials about me.
     styles: